 Finally, readers should note that occasionally the incarcerated numbers in our tables for some geographies will not sum precisely to the total 41,855 home addresses used in this report.
 That discrepancy arises because of how census blocks — the basic building block of legislative districts — nest or fail to nest within geographies drawn by agencies other than the Census Bureau.

 Criminal legal system data is often poorly tracked, meaning researchers must cobble together information from different sources.
 But by using complete data from state redistricting committees, this report (and a series of other state reports that the Prison Policy Initiative developed with state partners) are uniquely comprehensive and up-to-date.
-The series includes two previous reports on Maryland (published in 2015, in collaboration with the Justice Policy Institute) and New York (published in 2020, in collaboration with VOCAL-NY), and our newest reports on New York, New Jersey, Maryland, Colorado, and Washington.
+The series includes two previous reports on Maryland (published in 2015, in collaboration with the Justice Policy Institute) and New York (published in 2020, in collaboration with VOCAL-NY), and our newest reports on California, Colorado, Connecticut, Delaware, Maryland, Montana, Nevada, New Jersey, New York, Pennsylvania, and Washington.

 While these reports are the first to use redistricting data to provide detailed, local-level data on where incarcerated people come from statewide, other organizations have previously published reports that focused on individual cities or that provided data across fewer types of geographic areas.
 For example, the Justice Mapping Center had a project that showed residence data for people admitted to or released from state prisons in a given year for almost two dozen states.
 That project made those states’ annual admission and release data available at the zip code and census tract levels, most recently mapping 2008-2010 data.
 Separately, it also mapped the residences of people admitted to state prisons from New York City down to the block level using 2009 data.